Logistics Solution Guide: Air and Ocean Shipping

 When companies grow internationally or adjust business models, identifying the correct ocean or air shipping method can be challenging.
 To determine the best mode of transportation for your goods, here are two important considerations:

-Your budget
+CurrencyYour budget

-However, ocean carriers also offer varying transit speeds to better accommodate differing financial and timing needs.
+While sea freight is generally less expensive than air freight, the slower timing may cause missed revenue opportunities.
 Budget should be a factor in your decision, but so should customer expectations and your bottom line.

-Business timelines
+Time Business timelines

 How can AIT help me with air and ocean logistics?